azoth-lang/azoth.language.reference/src/contracts.md

 ## Invariants

-Invariants are declared on the class or struct level with the `invariant` keyword.
+Invariants are declared on the trait, class, value or struct level with the `invariant` keyword.
 These must hold before and after every public method call on the type.

 **TODO:** Midori has `protected` and `private` invariants that held for protected and private methods respectively.